cetinboran/gosecAPI/README.md

 4. If you need to retrieve a specific user, configuration, or password, you can use the endpoints that support fetching by ID.

-Remember to include the appropriate HTTP methods, request parameters, and handle the JSON responses according to your application's needs.

-Feel free to explore the various endpoints of gosecAPI and integrate them into your GitHub project's backend to enhance the functionality of your gosec password manager.

-For more detailed information on each endpoint, request/response examples, and error handling, refer to the respective sections above.